Thank you for booking a henna appointment with Jody at Beachcombers Henna Studio!

 When an appointment is set, I block off that time specifically for you and lay out a fresh henna cone.
 If you do not show that henna cone is wasted and I cannot book someone else during your time slot.

-If you need to cancel a henna appointment, please cancel at least 12 hours before your appointment.
+Need to cancel a henna appointment?
+Please cancel at least 2 hours before your appointment.

 All henna appointments are done at the Beachcombers henna studio.